Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Setup for Evaluation

 \subsection{Datasets}

-We thoroughly evaluate our approach on datasets collected with various \lidars{} with different resolutions and scanning patterns.
-These datasets have multiple sequences recorded in diverse urban environments using different mobile platforms.
+We conduct a comprehensive evaluation of our approach on datasets collected using a variety of \lidar{} sensors with different resolutions and scanning patterns.
+These datasets include multiple sequences recorded in diverse urban environments across various mobile platforms.

-\subsubsection{Public Datasets}
+\subsubsection{Public Datasets:}

-We use the \mulran{}~\cite{kim2020icra} and \helipr{}~\cite{jung2024ijrr} public datasets, recorded in urban environments from \lidars{} mounted on the rooftop of a car.
-Both datasets are ideal for single-session loop closure evaluation with multiple in-sequence revisits with varying orientations and lane shifts.
-Also, \mulran{} and \helipr{} datasets contain at least 3 sequences in each diverse environment, so they are suitable for multi-session loop closure evaluation.
+We use the \mulran{}~\citep{kim2020icra} and \helipr{}~\citep{jung2024ijrr} public datasets, both recorded in urban environments using \lidar{} sensors mounted on car rooftops.
+These datasets are well-suited for intra-session loop closure evaluation due to frequent in-sequence revisits with varying orientations and lane shifts.
+In addition, both datasets include at least three sequences per environment, making them ideal for evaluating inter-session loop closure detection.

+The \mulran{} dataset was recorded using a 64-beam rotating \lidar{}~(Ouster OS1-64) operating at 10\,Hz.
+Its horizontal \fov{} is limited to~290$\degrees$ due to occlusion from a radar sensor mounted behind it.
+We use sequences from three environments: KAIST, Riverside, and Sejong.